AlGepe/OmniSnippets_JS/docs/customJS/omni/onResult/function.rst

 .. warning::

-    When using ``toNumber()`` you need to be carefull in dealing with unexpected values of your variable (such as ``Infinity``) as they will not be converted to a number.
-There is more information on this type of issues in section :ref:`Unexpected variable values<ErrVarValues>`
+    When using ``toNumber()`` you need to be careful in dealing with unexpected values of your variable (such as ``Infinity``) as they will not be converted to a number.

+    ..
+        There is more information on this type of issues in section :ref:`Unexpected variable values<ErrVarValues>`.

 Arguments
 ~~~~~~~~~